Phrogz/visual-scxml-editor/README.md

 * Move XML errors into separate docked webview (so we can erase and re-set them)
 * Custom transition colors
 * Export diagram as SVG or PNG
+* Visual editing of custom actions with child elements
+* Visual editing of custom actions derived via XSD
+* Removing last action of onentry/onexit via inspector does not remove empty wrapper

 ## Release Notes